-Why is access to underlying data and software important?
+Repository selection for underlying data and software

-- enable immediate open access to the underlying data upon posting of your preprint and submission of your manuscript to a journal.
+- enable immediate open access to the underlying data upon posting of your preprint and submission of your manuscript to a journal;

-- allow reuse with licensing no more restrictive than Creative Commons Attribution 4.0 License (CC-BY 4.0).
+- allow reuse with licensing no more restrictive than Creative Commons Attribution 4.0 License (CC BY 4.0);

 - provide long-term storage and preservation, such as those that meet the ISO’s trustworthy digital repository standards.